 In July 2018, my design and development agency celebrated its thirteen year anniversary and in that time, especially in the early years, I have made pretty much every mistake you can possibly make when estimating and pricing projects for branding, web design, and graphic design.
 As a result, there were times when I ended up working for free, completing projects at a loss, and having really awkward and uncomfortable conversations with clients.
 It wasn’t fun and I hope that by sharing what I have learned, you won’t make the same mistakes I did.

-Here are the most common mistakes freelancers make when creating project estimates how to fix them or avoid them all together:
+Below I’m sharing the most common mistakes freelancers make when creating new project estimates how to fix them or avoid them altogether: